 Kinds of authentication

 Not all 2FA models are created equal.
-Authentication of any sense always takes one of three forms: knowledge, device, or biometric.
+Combining any two of these creates two-factor authentication.
+Let’s take a look at the kinds of authentication used in 2FA: knowledge, device, or biometric.

 Knowledge authentication verifies your ID through a password or secret question that only the account holder knows.

 Device authentication sends an authorization code to the account holder, usually through a text message or special app like Google’s Authenticator.